Ceviche de Atun Milpero

 • Recommended

 What is it?
-From the same visionary (Justin Cucci) behind neighborhood all-stars Linger and Root Down, El Five made a splash in Lower Highland (LoHi) in 2017 with unbeatable fifth-floor city skyline views, provocative decor and a bold Mediterranean tapas menu.
+From the same visionary (Justin Cucci) behind neighborhood all-stars Linger and Root Down, El Five Tapas de Gibraltar makes a statement in Lower Highland (LoHi) with unbeatable fifth-floor city skyline views, a buzzy patio, provocative decor and a bold Mediterranean tapas menu.

-Why we love it: El Five is where you go to see and be seen, to experiment with the mélange of shareable flavors (choose from Spanish, North African, and Middle Eastern-influenced tapas) and to soak up the energy and exuberance of an always-happening it-spot.
+Why we love it: El Five is where you go to see and be seen, to experiment with a mélange of shareable flavors (choose from Spanish-, North African-, and Middle Eastern-influenced tapas) and to soak up the energy and exuberance of an always-happening it spot.

-Time Out tip: The menu can be a bit overwhelming if you’ve got a sizable group: Scallop escabeche?
+Time Out tip: The menu can be a bit overwhelming if you’ve got a sizable group: Galician empanada?
 Tunisian couscous?
-Smoked burrata?
+Goat cheese croquettas?
 Make it easy on yourselves and order a mezze platter with hummus and dips galore, followed by a round of steaming, fragrant paella chock full of meat, veggies or seafood.

 Address: 2930 Umatilla St, 5th Floor, Denver, CO 80211